 Eliminate age spots, sun damage, and other unwanted pigmentation issues, achieving a flawless complexion safely and effectively.

 Unlike other treatments, IPL offers a quick, painless process with no downtime, so you can resume your daily activities immediately.

 A photofacial is a non-invasive treatment that uses light to correct facial imperfections.
 These are not the same thing as laser treatments, which only treat surface-level issues.
 Photofacials consist of IPL treatment, which stands for Intense Pulsed Light.

 This type of treatment delivers visible light into the skin in short bursts.
 This light penetrates the skin, leaving the surface of the skin undamaged, and is absorbed by the unwanted discolored spots.
 The pigmented skin coagulates and tightens, darkening before sloughing off to reveal bright, fresh skin.

-The light used is delivered at a very specific range of wavelengths, depending on the nature of the problem area.
-The broad wavelength enables IPL devices to penetrate deeper into the skin, effectively removing the source of unwanted pigmentation, while leaving surrounding tissue unaffected.
+The light energy used is delivered at a specific range of wavelengths, depending on the nature of the problem area.
+The broad wavelength enables IPL devices to penetrate deeper into the skin, effectively removing the source of unwanted pigmentation while leaving surrounding tissue unaffected.

 What Areas Does IPL Target?